 - Anyone who carries your bags — whether you asked for assistance or not — will expect a tip of 50 rupees per bag, with 20 rupees being the absolute minimum.
 Do not allow porters in the airport, train stations, and hotels to grab your bags for you if you do not wish to pay them.

-- Tipping guides and drivers on tours in India is customary, if they do a good job.
-A tip of around 200 rupees per day is considered an excellent tip.
-The guides who are operating more expensive tours will expect as much as 500 rupees per day.
-As always, only offer gratuity if you received good service.
+- Tipping guides and drivers after tours in India is customary, if they do a good job.
+A tip of around 200 - 300 rupees per day is considered an excellent tip.

 - Tip drivers and boatmen by rounding up a little if they got you where you wanted to go quickly and safely.
-Sometimes, a hair-raising ride is the result of a driver wanting to get you to the destination quickly in order to earn a tip.
-Traffic is terrible in many places in India.
-It is customary to round up a fare to the nearest whole amount, or allow a driver to keep the change when paying.
+Traffic is terrible in many places in India, so sometimes, a hair-raising ride is the result of a driver wanting to get you to the destination quickly in order to earn a tip.
+Locals often allow the driver to keep small change when paying.

 When to Leave a Tip in India

-Whatever you do, smile, and try to never cause loss of face during interactions.
-One of the most important rules about tipping in India is to do so discreetly and nonchalantly without drawing attention to your generosity.
+One of the most important rules for tipping in India is to do so discreetly and nonchalantly without drawing attention to your generosity.